Shakers: Works inspired by Shaker culture

+Robert Newton Peck's 1972 book, A Day No Pigs Would Die, depicts a family that lives by the "Book of Shaker".
+They are clearly not traditional Shakers, however, as they live in a family unit separate from others, strive for individual success, and have children.

 Novelist John Fowles wrote in 1985 A Maggot, a postmodern historical novel culminating in the birth of Ann Lee, and describing early Shakers in England.

 Janice Holt Giles depicted a Shaker Community in her novel "The Believers".

 In 2004 the Finnish choreographer Tero Saarinen and Boston Camerata music director Joel Cohen created a live performance work with dance and music entitled "Borrowed Light".
 While all the music is Shaker song performed in a largely traditional manner, the dance intermingles only certain elements of Shaker practice and belief with Saarinen's original choreographic ideas, and with distinctive costumes and lighting.
 "Borrowed Light" has been given over 60 performances since 2004 in eight countries, recently (early 2008) in Australia and New Zealand, and most recently (2011) in France, Germany, Finland, the Netherlands, and Belgium.
 In addition to Doris Humphrey, Martha Graham and Tero Saarinen cited above, choreographers Twyla Tharp ("Sweet Fields", 1996) and Martha Clarke ("Angel Reapers", 2011) also set movement to Shaker hymns.
 Playwright Alfred Uhry collaborated with Martha Clarke on "Angel Reapers" and used Shaker texts as source material.
 The music of "Angel Reapers" was successfully and uniquely arranged by Music Director Arthur Solari.

 In 2009, Toronto-based, American-born poet Damian Rogers released her first volume of poetry, Paper Radio.
 The lifestyle and philosophy of the Shakers and their matriarch Ann Lee are recurring themes in her work.